-The potential environmental impacts related to the proposed Marine Corps relocation include increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
-It is expected that the largest increases of hazardous materials would occur from the use of POL (fuels).
-Expected increases in hazardous waste include pesticides, herbicides, solvents, corrosive or toxic liquids, and aerosols.
-Toxic substances are not expected to provide significantly to the expected waste increases.
-Due to the projected increase in the volume of the hazardous material and hazardous waste, both are estimated to be about 50% of the known Okinawa rate annually (DRMO Okinawa 2009).
-Thus, the proposed Marine Corps relocation would have the potential to result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous material and hazardous waste would be handled and disposed per applicable regulations, BMPs, and SOPs as discussed in this Chapter (Table 17.2-3) and in Volume 7.
-There are several waste sites in the general area proposed for Main Cantonment housing development at Finegayan.
-Due to the implementation of site planning and investigation, BMPs, SOPs and land use controls, hazardous material/waste impacts associated with sites would be less than significant.

-Therefore, despite the potential increases in hazardous materials and hazardous wastes, less than significant impacts are anticipated as long as the BMPs, SOPs, and operational controls discussed above are implemented and related plans, procedures, and permits are updated and modified as appropriate to meet the increased demand upon DRMO regarding hazardous substance transportation, handling, storage, use, and disposal.
+The potential environmental impacts related to the relocation of approximately 8,600 Marines and 9,000 dependents from Okinawa to Guam include increased transportation, handling, use, and disposal of hazardous materials and hazardous wastes.
+It is expected that the largest increases of hazardous materials would occur from the use of POL/fuels.
+Expected increases in hazardous waste include solvents, corrosive or toxic liquids, and aerosols.
+Due to the projected increase in the volume of the hazardous material and hazardous waste, both estimated to be about 50%, the potential DoD expansion could result in significant impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous material and hazardous waste would be handled and disposed per applicable regulations, BMPs, and SOPs as discussed in this Chapter (see Table 17.3-3) and in Volume 7.
+Therefore, despite the potential increases in hazardous materials and hazardous wastes, no significant impacts are anticipated as long as the controls discussed above are properly implemented and related plans, procedures, and permits are updated and modified as appropriate to meet the increased demand upon DRMO regarding hazardous substance transportation, handling, storage, use, and disposal.

-17.2.8 Summary of BMPs and SOPs
+17.2.8 Potential Mitigation Measures